illinois-cs241/assignment-docs/finding_filesystems.md

 Note: There's a small chance that `make testfs` can fail - in this case `rm test.fs` and `make testfs` again.

 make will generate the minixfs_test executable that you can use for testing.
-We strongly reccomend writing your own testcases in `minixfs_test.c` and not just on the output of commands like `ls` and `cat` (which we describe how to test with below).
+We strongly recommend writing your own testcases in `minixfs_test.c` and not just on the output of commands like `ls` and `cat` (which we describe how to test with below).
 This is because subtle bugs in your code can make the output look right, but have random unprintable characters as well.

 The `goodies` directory is also included and can also be used to check against the /goodies directory in test.fs.
 For example, the output of: